Patrolling cop vs omniscient robber: Trees and unicyclic graphs

+\begin{proof} In both parts of this lemma, the robber utilizes his knowledge of the cop's predetermined patrol to consistently stay as close to the cop as possible without being caught.
+Because the cop moves first in every round, the robber must position himself at the end of his turn so that he remains strictly outside the cop's capture radius $\rho$ \emph{after} the cop's upcoming move.

-\begin{proof} In both parts of this lemma, the strategy of the robber will consistently be to stay as close as possible to the cop without getting caught.
-Hence, if in the next turn the cop moves towards the robber, then the robber moves to a vertex at a distance $\rho + 2$ from the cop.
-If the cop's next move is to move away from the robber, the robber moves to a vertex at distance $\rho + 1$.
-Finally, if the cop's next move does not change the distance to the robber, then the robber does not move.
+Hence, if the cop's next move will be towards the robber, the robber moves to a vertex at distance $\rho + 2$ from the cop; this ensures that after the cop advances, the distance drops to $\rho + 1$, keeping the robber safe.
+If the cop's next move will be away from the robber, the robber safely moves to a vertex at distance $\rho + 1$, which will naturally increase to $\rho + 2$ after the cop moves.
+Finally, if the cop's next move will not change the distance between them, the robber does not move, maintaining his current safe distance.

-\paragraph{(i)} The origin of the triod is denoted by $o$, and the three paths joining $o$ to the leaves will be called \emph{branches}, and denoted by $P_1, P_2, P_3$.
-The $\rho+1$ vertices furthest from $o$ on each path will be called \emph{houses}~$h_1, h_2, h_3$, respectively.
+\paragraph{(i)} Let the origin of the triod be $v$, and let $P_1, P_2, P_3$ denote the three paths joining $v$ to the leaves; we call them \emph{branches}.
+The $\rho+1$ vertices furthest from $v$ on each path will be called \emph{houses}~$h_1, h_2, h_3$, respectively.
+See Figure \ref{fig:triod-c-triod}~(i) for reference.

-When choosing his initial position, the robber follows the same principle as while moving: he places himself on a vertex at distance either $\rho + 2$ or $\rho + 1$ from the cop, depending on whether the cop's first move will be towards the robber or not.
+When choosing his initial position, the robber follows the same principle as while moving: he places himself on a vertex at distance either $\rho + 2$ or $\rho + 1$ from the cop, depending on whether the cop's first move will be towards him or not.
 If there are multiple such vertices, the robber chooses a branch that is neither the cop's current branch nor the branch containing the next house that the cop will visit.
-If the cop is at the origin, we arbitrarily choose a branch that does not contain the next house the cop visits to be the cop's branch.
+If the cop is at the origin, we arbitrarily choose a branch that does not contain the next house the cop visits to act as the cop's current branch.